 California’s Incentive Programs

-Questions and answers concerning California-breds and California’s lucrative incentive awards program, which was responsible for breeders, owners and stallion owners collecting more than $7 million for 2011.
+Questions and answers concerning California-breds and California’s lucrative incentive awards program, which was responsible for breeders, owners and stallion owners collecting roughly $10 million for 2015.

 Who qualifies for the awards?
 The breeders and owners of registered California-bred Thoroughbreds and the owners of California-based stallions.